 The Gullah Culture The Sea Islands, a string of barrier islands off South Carolina and Georgia, have been home to the Gullah people for centuries.
-The Gullahs are descendants of West African slaves shipped to North America on the notorious Middle Passage slave trade route.
+The Gullahs are descendants of enslaved West Africans shipped to North America on the notorious Middle Passage slave trade route.
 In the 1700s, the majority of Africans imported to the British colonies entered through Sullivan's Island near Charleston and were dispersed to Lowcountry plantations.

 The word Gullah may be a derivation of Angola, one of the countries frequented by slave traders.
-To communicate among themselves and with plantation overseers, slaves devised pidgin, a hybrid of various West African dialects and the informal English spoken by colonists.
-This Gullah language, as it came to be known, employs phonetic interpretation of English words (children/chillun) and idiomatic expressions (Tek'e foot een ‘e han, meaning run) and is spoken with distinctive lyrical intonations that might be compared to the Jamaican language.
+To communicate among themselves and with plantation overseers, enslaved workers devised pidgin, a hybrid of various West African dialects and the informal English spoken by colonists.
+This Gullah language, as it came to be known, employs phonetic interpretation of English words (children/chillun) and idiomatic expressions (Tek'e foot een ‘e han, meaning run) and is spoken with distinctive lyrical intonations that might be compared to the Jamaican Patois.

 As a community, the Gullah people became self-sufficient, largely due to inherent farming, hunting and fishing skills.
 Because they were autonomous, Gullahs were able to practice and preserve their African ways, including storytelling, religious worship, food preparation and craftsmanship.
 Today it is quite common to see Gullah women making and selling artistically coiled sweetgrass baskets—traditionally woven for use in African rice fields—in downtown Charleston and along US 17 in Mount Pleasant.